aprilia shiver 750

 Aprilia Shiver

-With the memory of Aprilia’s insane Tuono still fresh in our minds, Motoaus recently got our clutches into the stunning looking Shiver 750 expecting a downsized version of the 1000.
-We found instead an all new motorcycle with its own personality.
+With the memory of Aprilia’s wild Tuono still fresh in our minds, Motoaus recently got our hands on the strikingly styled Shiver 750, expecting a scaled-down version of the 1000.
+What we discovered instead was a completely new motorcycle with its own distinct personality.

 aprilia shiver rear